mglantz/ansible-secure-source-demo/README.md

 3. Create a new project and define the GPG key, ensure to enable "Update revision on project launch".
 ![Create a new project](images/2_project.png)

 4. Create an inventory with your project as source.
+When adding the source, select "Update on launch" to ensure you force a project sync before inventory is used.
 ![Create an inventory](images/3_inventory.png)

 5. Create a job template using the playbooks/ping.yml playbook connected to the inventory you just created.